 Citizens from countries that do not have visa-free travel must apply for a visa.
 To find out if your country needs a visa, see this list.

-If you come from a visa-exempt country, then the visa requirements are minimal.
-All you need is a passport that is valid for at least the next six months following your date of entry.
-Visitors using the Travel Visa must be able to show that they have a return ticket or a ticket to another country – often known as proof of onward travel – since immigration officials want to confirm that you won’t be overstaying your welcome.
+If you come from a visa-exempt country, all you need is a passport that is valid for at least six months following your date of entry.
+Visitors using a travel visa must be able to show that they have a return ticket or a ticket to another country — often known as proof of onward travel — since immigration officials want to confirm that you won’t be overstaying your welcome.

 How to Get a Malaysia My Second Home (MM2H) Visa

-If you want to live in Malaysia long-term without the onerous requirements of the Labuan visa, you can apply for the Malaysia My Second Home program.
-The MM2H visa has basic financial requirements of liquid assets, a minimum offshore income, and a passive investment.
+So if you want to live in Malaysia long-term, you can apply to the Malaysia My Second Home program.
+The MM2H program has basic financial requirements for liquid assets, a minimum offshore income, and a passive investment.